i-agrawal/machine-learning/README.md

 # About the Repository

-This repository is current a work in progress and aims to implement and explain concepts of machine learning with examples and implementations.
+This repository is currently a work in progress and aims to implement and explain concepts of machine learning with examples and implementations.
 The visualization is thanks to the great program gnuplot which you can install using your system's package manager like homebrew on Mac, apt on Debian, yum